How to Avoid Spam Complaints When Sending Emails

-Why do emails go to spam?
+Why do emails go to the spam folder?
 Three pillars of email deliverability are domain reputation, email content, and relevance of content.

 According to AccuWeb research, 23% of emails of total spam complaints are reported as spam because of email content.
-Just think that every fourth email of those that did not pass email spam filters does not reach its goal, and ruins your reputation due to its content.
+Just think that every fourth email of those that did not pass the email spam trap does not reach its goal, and ruins your reputation due to its content.

-Definitely, the rest 77% depend on other reasons, but we are about to focus on improving the content to decrease spam complaint rate and improve the deliverability of your future emails.
+Definitely, the rest 77% depend on other reasons, but we are about to focus on improving the content to decrease the spam complaint rate and talk about best email deliverability practices to boost of your future emails and email marketing as a whole.

-First off, I need to remind you that email content is divided into three groups:
+First off, I need to remind you that email marketing content is divided into three groups:

 ● technical features.